 Please visit the journal management website (www.annalsofhealthresearch.com) for the details of registration for online manuscript submission and processing.
-All manuscripts must be written in British English.
+Allmanuscripts must be written in British English.
 Manuscripts must be submitted through the journal management website at www.annalsofhealthresearch.com.
 Manuscript submitters are advised to start by registering as users of the website and select roles as authors.
 Thereafter, the author should follow the online instructions on how to complete the process of submission.
 The manuscript submitter will, by default, serve as the corresponding author for the manuscript.

 Due to the blinded peer review policy of the journal, the title page (which must contain all the names, affiliations and email addresses of the authors including acknowledgement) should be submitted as a supplementary file.
-The text of the manuscript should also be separately submitted as the main document of the manuscript.
+The blinded full text of the manuscript should also be separately submitted as the main document of the manuscript.

-Manuscripts must be prepared in the Microsoft Word® (2003 and above edition) format.
+Manuscripts must be prepared in the Microsoft Word® (2010 and above edition) format.
 The pages should be consecutively numbered, starting with the abstract page, on the right side of the lower page margin.
 The manuscript should be presented in as concise form as possible, with neat double-space typewriting using the Times New Roman Font 12 without justification.
 The word count (excluding abstract, list of references, acknowledgement, tables and figures) for original research, case report, short communications and letters to the editor should not exceed 3000, 2000, 1000 and 750 words respectively.
-Paragraphs should be inserted using the tab function and not with manual spacing.
+Paragraphs should be inserted using the tab function rather than with manual spacing.

 The manuscript should be arranged as follows: